-Some say his early rising was a sign of his prompt obedience, but I imagine something else.
+Some tell us that his early rising was a sign of his prompt obedience, but I imagine something different.
 I don't expect this dad slept all night.
 I doubt he slept for the next three.

 Can I be sure of that?
 No, but the next verse gives us a subtle hint to Abraham's state of mind -